AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * **[!UICONTROL Rendering Intent]** - Select an option if you want to override the default rendering intent of the color profile.
 Use this option when one of the default ICC profiles is the target color space of a color conversion.
 Or, an output device (printer or monitor) is characterized by this profile, and the specified rendering intent is valid for this profile.

-* **[!UICONTROL Embed Profile]** - Select this option so that, if you open this image in Adobe® Photoshop®, it uses this profile.
+* **[!UICONTROL Embed Profile]** - Select this option so that, if you open this image in Adobe&reg; Photoshop&reg;, it uses this profile.

 * **[!UICONTROL Print Resolution]** - Select a resolution for printing this image; 72 pixels is the default.

 * **[!UICONTROL URL Modifiers]** - If you prefer to specify the URL modifiers that define your Image Preset, rather than the settings, enter the modifiers here.

-* **[!UICONTROL Sample Image URL]** - Lists the “raw” URL string that the Dynamic Media Image Server uses to deliver images with the Image Preset you are adding or editing.
+* **[!UICONTROL Sample Image URL]** - Lists the "raw" URL string that the Dynamic Media Image Server uses to deliver images with the Image Preset you are adding or editing.
 This URL string encodes all the format settings that you select in the Add Preset or Edit Preset screen.

 ### Edit, remove, or deactivate an image preset {#editing-removing-or-deactivating-an-image-preset}